Deer of Great Britain

 Six species of deer are living wild in Great Britain: Scottish red deer, roe deer, fallow deer, sika deer, Reeves's muntjac, and Chinese water deer.
 Of those, Scottish red and roe deer are native and have lived in the isles throughout the Holocene.
 Fallow deer have been reintroduced twice, by the Romans and the Normans, after dying out in the last ice age.
 The other three are escaped or released alien species.
+Moose were also formerly native to Britain, before dying out during the mid-Holocene, over 5,000 years ago.
+The comparably sized Irish elk, which had the largest antlers of any deer, was formerly also native to Britain, until becoming regionally extinct some 12,000 years ago.

+The eastern roe deer (Capreolus pygargus), also known as the Siberian roe deer was also introduced to Britain, but has since been extirpated.